DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

      * Map a namespace to its physical directory.
      * Recursively scan for `.php` files.
      * Convert each PHP file to its FQCN, using value object enforcement for type safety.
-   * For `discoverExtensions()`, an additional layer of semantic filtering is applied to only return valid extension modules.
+   * For `discoverExtensions()`, an additional layer of semantic filtering is applied to only return valid extension modules (classes implementing a predefined `ExtensionInterface`).
    * For `discoverImplementations()`, the scanner locates and verifies all classes implementing a given interface within the specified namespace.
-4. **Result Aggregation**: Results are always returned as immutable, typed `FqcnCollection` value objects—ready for further application use, such as module registration, dependency injection, or runtime introspection.
+4. **Result Aggregation** – Results are always returned as immutable, typed `FqcnCollection` value objects—ready for further application use, such as module registration, dependency injection, or runtime introspection.
-5. **Extensibility Point**: At any stage, consumers may inject custom contracts, extend the kernel, or override discovery logic to support advanced scenarios (legacy projects, non-PSR-4, custom plugins, etc.), without breaking the overall architectural flow.
+5. **Extensibility Point** – At any stage, consumers may inject custom contracts, extend the kernel, or override discovery logic to support advanced scenarios (legacy projects, non-PSR-4 autoloading, custom plugins, etc.), without breaking the overall architectural flow.

 **This predictable flow ensures that all discovered elements are handled in a strongly-typed, decoupled, and auditable manner—maximizing reliability and maintainability across the system.**

 ### Batch Scanning and Multi-Namespace Support

 The Discovery module allows projects to configure multiple namespace-to-directory mappings.
-To scan across several namespaces or directories, simply repeat the scan operation for each target and combine the results as needed.
+To scan across several namespaces or directories, simply repeat the discovery operation for each target and combine the results as needed.
 Coordination of batch discovery is done at the application or integration layer, not within the core API.
-This keeps responsibilities clear, ensuring that resolvers handle mapping logic while the application controls multi-scope operations efficiently.
+This keeps responsibilities clear: resolvers handle mapping logic while the application controls multi-scope operations efficiently.

 ### Extensibility